Addison’s Disease in Dogs

 What is Addison’s Disease?

 Also known as hypoadrenocorticism or adrenal insufficiency, Addison’s disease in dogs is a disorder of the endocrine system.
 At its core, the condition is caused by a hormone imbalance.
-Dysfunction of the adrenal gland is the primary cause; these organs cap the kidneys anatomically and serve to produce hormones essential to bodily functioning.
-Cortisol is one of these hormones, its most important function to regulate the body’s response to stress.
-Blood sugar levels and immune response are also disrupted, and an electrolyte imbalance can lead to fatal dehydration.
+Dysfunction of the adrenal gland is the primary cause; these organs cap the kidneys anatomically and produce hormones that are essential to bodily functioning.
+Cortisol is one of these hormones, its most important function being to regulate the body’s response to stress.
+Blood sugar levels are also disrupted, and electrolyte imbalances can lead to dehydration and fatal heart rhythm abnormalities.

 Symptoms of Addison’s Disease in Dogs